ibrahimy353/3D-Developer-Portfolio/README.md

 ## Table of Contents.

-* How to get started and run it locally
+* How to install and run the program locally
 * Deploying the 3D developer portfolio.
 * Acknowledgement
 * Badges